Aphelion™ Lab: Image Analysis Software for Non-Experts in Imaging

 Aphelion Lab graphical user interface - Measurements task

 The final step of a typical image analysis project is to generate a report of the results obtained from the analysis.
 In the past, this was often done by using multiple software products, requiring multiple data exchange steps between the various products.
-With Aphelion Lab, generating a report can be done in only two steps: 1.)
-Specify the data needed (i.e., measurement grid and image with or without its objects overlay); and 2.)
-Specify an Excel® template to use for the report.
-The user can choose from any previously provided template or create a new one.
-Alternatively, the Report Generator can export the grid values to a text file in CSV format or export the image and overlay to the Windows® clip board.
+With Aphelion Lab, generating a report can be done in only one steps: Specify the data needed (i.e., measurement grid and image with or without its objects overlay).
+The report is automatically generated by an Excel® template.
+The user can modify the template to create a new one that will be used to generate the analysis reports.
+Alternatively, the Report Generator can export the grid values to a text file in CSV format, and export to the Windows® clip board or save the image and its overlay.

 Aphelion Lab Main Benefits